 Receiver-in-the-Canal Hearing Aids

-Like BTE devices, receiver-in-the-canal (RIC) hearing aids have a processor that sits behind the outer ear.
+Receiver-in-the-canal (RIC) hearing aids have a processor that sits behind the outer ear.
 However, the receiver is positioned in the ear canal and is connected to the processor by a thin wire.
-The slim design makes them more cosmetically discreet than BTE hearing aids and provides an “open fit,” allowing natural sounds into your ear canal.

 The receiver is covered by a small rubber dome that helps the device fit comfortably in your ear canal.
 A custom dome can be made for this hearing aid upon your request.
 This type of hearing aid is appropriate if you have mild to severe hearing loss or struggle to hear certain pitches.

-Some hearing aid manufacturers offer rechargeable RIC hearing aids, eliminating the need for replacement batteries.
-RIC devices also reduce occlusion, the plugged sensation you may experience while wearing BTE hearing aids.
+Almost all hearing aid manufacturers offer rechargeable RIC hearing aids, eliminating the need for replacement batteries.

 In-the-Canal Hearing Aids